 - 1. Completion of the Bonaventure Program and requirements for undergraduate degrees, p.
 7. - 2.
-Foreign language (two semesters or equivalent in a single language). - Distributed coursework in at least three fields of the humanities, 200-400 level, including the senior seminar in the first field of concentration:
+Foreign language (two semesters or equivalent in a single language). - 3.
+Distributed coursework in at least three fields of the humanities, 200-400 level, including the senior seminar in the first field of concentration:

-a) 1st field of concentration 21 hrs.

-b) 2nd field of concentration 18 hrs.

-c) 3rd field of concentration 15 hrs.
+a) 1st field of concentrationb) 2nd field of concentrationc) 3rd field of concentration15 hrs.